Tomobodo/Nodax/README.md

 * Right click on object to delete them.

 ###Warnings :
+* this is not a "haxification" of node.js or something like that.
-The messiest code I ever wrote.
+* The messiest code I ever wrote.
-Very experimental and high chance of crash.
+* Very experimental and very likely to crash.
-Doesn't compile for html5, ugly on windows target, works better on flash.
+* ugly on html5 and windows works better on flash.

 I feel like the way I generate my node is overly complicated and that I could do a way better use of reflection.